Sangean ATS-909X2 AM/LW/FM/SW/Air Radio

 SSB performance was also exemplary in terms of its ability to easily obtain precise tuning with natural recovered audio.
 I do wish that Sangean offered more than the single narrow bandwidth in SSB mode…the radio has so many bandwidth options in other modes that this is a bit of a puzzle.
 Also, like the previous model, SSB volume is noticeably reduced compared with AM mode, but at least by advancing the volume control I was able to get great results and with its 10 Hz tuning steps (a huge improvement over the 40 Hz steps of the older model) the results were excellent.
 The Sangean had lower distortion in SSB mode than some other highly rated portables…I would guess this has to do with its AGC characteristics but for whatever reason it was easy to get natural sounding recovered audio on the ‘909X2.
 I also found the zero-beat frequency was very close to the original frequency so very little fine tuning was needed.
 This is an excellent SSB portable.
 Overall display accuracy seemed right on in my sample as well.

-AM: I am also very happy to report that AM sensitivity with the built-in antenna has also been somewhat improved over the previous model and the External Antenna jack disconnects the internal ferrite rod…a good feature.
+AM: I am also very happy to report that AM sensitivity with the built-in antenna has also been improved over the previous model and the External Antenna jack disconnects the internal ferrite rod…a good feature.
 Although no current multiband portable is as sensitive on AM as the best AM/FM only radios, the ATS-909X2 is now as good as the rest of the multiband portables I compared it with.
 It will rate *** on the AM Mega Shootout Article.
 This is a big upgrade over the previous model.

 I also found AM sound quality to have better high frequency clarity than the older model either due to slightly wider bandwidth or lower distortion…the AM sound is just slightly cleaner and more open.